Resources

 The Biennial Grant

 The Biennial Grant has been conceived to fund and support photographers working on a documentary or fine art projects.
-The 4th edition is now open to receive applications.
+Applications are open every two years, and it is aimed to fund photography project expenses with a grant amount of $12,000.

 APA / Lucie Foundation Scholarship